I’m a huge wing eater, and seriously love cooking them. I have a few recipes that have won awards at BBQ competitions.

 - Separate your wings into flats and drumettes using a sharp knife.

-- Dry the wings with a paper towel, the dryer you get them the crispier the skin will be.
+- Dry the wings with a paper towel, the dryer you get them the crispier the skin will be, and place in a bowl.

 - Get your BBQ up to temp of around 450°F plus for air frying.